alexhsamuel/pytime/writeup.md

   - For performance and compatibility, use `datetime` and `pytz`, with `dateutil` for additional functionality if you need it.

-  - For large datasets with times, numpy and Pandas are far more memory efficient.
-If you use numpy, `datetime64` is the obvious choice, though you will find the features to be lacking.
+  - For large datasets with times, NumPy and Pandas are far more memory efficient.
+If you use NumPy, `datetime64` is the obvious choice, though you will find the features to be lacking.
 If you use Pandas, `Timestamp` will provide most of the features you need.
 You may need additional libraries for special uses.